ringcentral/engage-digital-communities-ruby/README.md

 This client support most of Engage Communities resources, can read and write them, paginates with cursor like interface, supports attachments and supports proper validation and error format.

-This is heavily used internaly at Engage Communities.
+This is heavily used internally at Engage Communities.

 # Compatibility